Jelly-falls: Initiation

+Anthropogenic links

+Due to human activity there has been an increase in the frequency and intensity of jellyfish blooms.
+This in turn has been speculated to enhance the occurrence of jelly-falls.
+Overfishing small pelagic fishes and other zooplanktivores can reduce competition for planktonic resources and removes the key predators that feed on gelatinous zooplankton which allows jellyfish populations to increase.
+Coastal eutrophication from agricultural and urban runoff also creates hypoxic zones that are avoided by most fish and crustaceans species, but many cnidarians and thaliaceans can tolerate which further benefits jellyfish populations.
+Jelly derived carbon on the seafloor is expected to increase substantially due to these reasons along with the rise of sea surface temperatures primarily in coastal and shelf regions.

 Decomposition

 The decomposition process starts after death and can proceed in the water column as the gelatinous organisms are sinking.
 Decay happens faster in the tropics than in temperate and subpolar waters as a result of warmer temperatures.
 In the tropics, a jelly-fall may take less than 2 days to decay in warmer, surface water, but as many as 25 days when it is lower than 1000 m deep.
-However, lone gelatinous organisms may spend less time on the sea floor as one study found that jellies could be decomposed by scavengers in the Norwegian deep sea in under two and a half hours.
+The reduction of organic matter stemming from jelly-falls with depth follows an exponential decline.
+In more tropical and subtropical waters less than 10% of surface-derived jelly-carbon reaches down to depths below 1000 meters.
+However, in subpolar regions 30-40% of jelly carbon reaches below 1000 meters.
+This is due to lower water temperatures which slows the microbial decay during sinking.
+Lone gelatinous organisms may spend less time on the sea floor as one study found that jellies could be decomposed by scavengers in the Norwegian deep sea in under two and a half hours.

 Decomposition of jelly-falls is largely aided by these kinds of scavengers.
 In general, echinoderms, such as sea stars, have emerged as the primary consumer of jelly-falls, followed by crustaceans and fish.
 However, which scavengers find their way to jelly-falls is highly reliant on each ecosystem.
 For example, in an experiment in the Norwegian deep sea, hagfish were the first scavengers to find the traps of decaying jellies, followed by squat lobsters, and finally decapod shrimp.
 Photographs taken off the coast of Norway on natural jelly-falls also revealed caridean shrimp feeding on jelly carcasses.
+Jelly-falls can serve as an efficient energy pathway to commercially important deep-water species.
+There is direct observation in deep Norwegian waters that revealed deep-water shrimp Pandalus borealis feeds extensively on jellyfish carcasses.
+This transfers carbon from episodic surface blooms to benthic populations.
+The dynamics of scavenging varies greatly across Norwegian fjords.
+Shallow jelly-falls have been consumed by demersal fish and large crustacean species, while the deeper falls are dominated by smaller, slower moving scavengers such as ophiuroids and gastropods which results in longer carcasses persistence.